Manchester Township High School

-Manchester Township High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades in Manchester Township in Ocean County, New Jersey, United States, as the lone secondary school of the Manchester Township School District.
-The school also serves approximately 150 high school students from Lakehurst Borough, who attend as part of a sending/receiving relationship with the Lakehurst School District.
+Manchester Township High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades in Manchester Township in Ocean County, in the U.S. state of New Jersey, as the lone secondary school of the Manchester Township School District.
+The school also serves approximately 150 high school students from the borough of Lakehurst, who attend as part of a sending/receiving relationship with the Lakehurst School District.

-As of the 2021–22 school year, the school had an enrollment of 970 students and 83.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
-There were 203 students (20.9% of enrollment) eligible for free lunch and 50 (5.2% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 943 students and 86.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+There were 325 students (34.5% of enrollment) eligible for free lunch and 93 (9.9% of students) eligible for reduced-cost lunch.

 History

 Students from Manchester Township had attended Lakewood High School as part of a sending/receiving relationship, though by June 1964 overcrowding led the Lakewood School District to try to end the agreement under which 150 students from Manchester Township attended the Lakewood school.

 In October 1973, the Lakehurst district announced that its students would be shifted from Central Regional High School to the new Manchester Township High School.